Kelsey Grammer

 more

-Allen Kelsey Grammer (born February 21, 1955) is an American actor, comedian, and producer.
-He gained fame for his role as the psychiatrist Dr. Frasier Crane on the NBC sitcom Cheers (1984–1993) and its spin-off Frasier (1993–2004), and again from (2023–present).
-At more than 20 years on-air, this is one of the longest-running roles played by a single live-action actor in primetime television history.
-He has received numerous accolades, including a total of six Emmy Awards, three Golden Globe Awards, a Screen Actors Guild Award, and a Tony Award.
-Grammer, having trained as an actor at Juilliard and the Old Globe Theatre, made his professional acting debut as Lennox in the 1981 Broadway revival of Macbeth.
-The following year, he portrayed Cassio acting opposite Christopher Plummer and James Earl Jones in Othello.
-In 1983, he acted alongside Mandy Patinkin in the original off-Broadway production of Stephen Sondheim's musical Sunday in the Park with George.
-He has since starred in the leading roles in productions of both Sweeney Todd: The Demon Barber of Fleet Street and My Fair Lady.
-On film, he is known for his role as Dr. Hank McCoy/Beast in the superhero films X-Men: The Last Stand (2006), X-Men: Days of Future Past (2014), and The Marvels (2023).
+Allen Kelsey Grammer (born February 21, 1955) is an American actor and producer.
+He gained fame as the psychiatrist Dr. Frasier Crane on the NBC sitcom Cheers (1984–1993) and its spin-off Frasier (1993–2004, and again from 2023 to 2024).
+At over 20 years on-air, this is one of the longest-running roles played by a single live-action actor in primetime television history.
+He has received numerous accolades, including six Emmy Awards, three Golden Globe Awards, a Screen Actors Guild Award and a Tony Award.
+Having trained as an actor at Juilliard and the Old Globe Theatre, Grammer made his professional acting debut as Lennox in the 1981 Broadway revival of Macbeth.
+The following year, he portrayed Cassio as the opposite of Christopher Plummer and James Earl Jones in Othello.
+In mid-1983, he acted alongside Mandy Patinkin in the original off-Broadway production of Stephen Sondheim's musical Sunday in the Park with George.
+He has since starred in the leading roles in productions of Sweeney Todd: The Demon Barber of Fleet Street, My Fair Lady, Big Fish, and Finding Neverland.
+On film, he is known for his role as Dr. Hank McCoy / Beast in the superhero films X-Men: The Last Stand (2006), X-Men: Days of Future Past (2014) and The Marvels (2023).
 His other roles include Down Periscope (1996), The Pentagon Wars (1998), and Swing Vote (2008).
-He is also known for his voice roles in Anastasia (1997), Toy Story 2 (1999), and as Sideshow Bob in The Simpsons.
-He took guest roles in the sitcoms 30 Rock, Modern Family, and Unbreakable Kimmy Schmidt.
-For his performance as the corrupt mayor in the Starz political series Boss (2011–2012), he received a Golden Globe Award for Best Actor—Television Series Drama.
-In 2010, Grammer returned to Broadway in the musical revival of La Cage aux Folles, where he received a nomination for the Tony Award for Best Leading Actor in a Musical.[4]
-In 2016, Grammer won a Tony Award for Best Musical as producer of a musical revival of The Colour Purple.
-In 2019, he starred as Don Quixote in a production of Man of La Mancha at the London Coliseum.
-In 2023, The Telegraph described Grammer as one of "the finest actors" of his generation.
-He was awarded a star on the Hollywood Walk of Fame in 2000.
+He is also known for his voice roles in Anastasia (1997), Toy Story 2 (1999), and as Sideshow Bob in The Simpsons (1990–present).
+He took guest roles in the sitcoms 30 Rock (2010–2012), Unbreakable Kimmy Schmidt (2016), and Modern Family (2017).
+For his performance as the corrupt mayor in the Starz political series Boss (2011–2012), he received a Golden Globe Award for Best Actor – Television Series Drama.
+In early 2010, Grammer returned to Broadway in the musical revival of La Cage aux Folles, where he received a nomination for the Tony Award for Best Leading Actor in a Musical.
+In mid-2016, Grammer won a Tony Award for Best Musical as producer of a musical revival of The Color Purple.
+In early 2019, he starred as Don Quixote in a production of Man of La Mancha at the London Coliseum.
+In late 2023, The Telegraph described Grammer as one of "the finest actors" of his generation.
+He was awarded a star on the Hollywood Walk of Fame in mid-2001.
 Description above from the Wikipedia article Kelsey Grammer, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Overview

-Allen Kelsey Grammer (born February 21, 1955) is an American actor, comedian, and producer.
-He gained fame for his role as the psychiatrist Dr. Frasier Crane on the NBC sitcom Cheers (1984–1993) and its spin-off Frasier (1993–2004), and again from (2023–present).
-At more than 20 years on-air, this is one of the longest-running roles played by a single live-action actor in primetime television history.
-He has received numerous accolades, including a total of six Emmy Awards, three Golden Globe Awards, a Screen Actors Guild Award, and a Tony Award.
-Grammer, having trained as an actor at Juilliard and the Old Globe Theatre, made his professional acting debut as Lennox in the 1981 Broadway revival of Macbeth.
-The following year, he portrayed Cassio acting opposite Christopher Plummer and James Earl Jones in Othello.
-In 1983, he acted alongside Mandy Patinkin in the original off-Broadway production of Stephen Sondheim's musical Sunday in the Park with George.
-He has since starred in the leading roles in productions of both Sweeney Todd: The Demon Barber of Fleet Street and My Fair Lady.
-On film, he is known for his role as Dr. Hank McCoy/Beast in the superhero films X-Men: The Last Stand (2006), X-Men: Days of Future Past (2014), and The Marvels (2023).
+Allen Kelsey Grammer (born February 21, 1955) is an American actor and producer.
+He gained fame as the psychiatrist Dr. Frasier Crane on the NBC sitcom Cheers (1984–1993) and its spin-off Frasier (1993–2004, and again from 2023 to 2024).
+At over 20 years on-air, this is one of the longest-running roles played by a single live-action actor in primetime television history.
+He has received numerous accolades, including six Emmy Awards, three Golden Globe Awards, a Screen Actors Guild Award and a Tony Award.
+Having trained as an actor at Juilliard and the Old Globe Theatre, Grammer made his professional acting debut as Lennox in the 1981 Broadway revival of Macbeth.
+The following year, he portrayed Cassio as the opposite of Christopher Plummer and James Earl Jones in Othello.
+In mid-1983, he acted alongside Mandy Patinkin in the original off-Broadway production of Stephen Sondheim's musical Sunday in the Park with George.
+He has since starred in the leading roles in productions of Sweeney Todd: The Demon Barber of Fleet Street, My Fair Lady, Big Fish, and Finding Neverland.
+On film, he is known for his role as Dr. Hank McCoy / Beast in the superhero films X-Men: The Last Stand (2006), X-Men: Days of Future Past (2014) and The Marvels (2023).
 His other roles include Down Periscope (1996), The Pentagon Wars (1998), and Swing Vote (2008).
-He is also known for his voice roles in Anastasia (1997), Toy Story 2 (1999), and as Sideshow Bob in The Simpsons.
-He took guest roles in the sitcoms 30 Rock, Modern Family, and Unbreakable Kimmy Schmidt.
-For his performance as the corrupt mayor in the Starz political series Boss (2011–2012), he received a Golden Globe Award for Best Actor—Television Series Drama.
-In 2010, Grammer returned to Broadway in the musical revival of La Cage aux Folles, where he received a nomination for the Tony Award for Best Leading Actor in a Musical.[4]
-In 2016, Grammer won a Tony Award for Best Musical as producer of a musical revival of The Colour Purple.
-In 2019, he starred as Don Quixote in a production of Man of La Mancha at the London Coliseum.
-In 2023, The Telegraph described Grammer as one of "the finest actors" of his generation.
-He was awarded a star on the Hollywood Walk of Fame in 2000.
+He is also known for his voice roles in Anastasia (1997), Toy Story 2 (1999), and as Sideshow Bob in The Simpsons (1990–present).
+He took guest roles in the sitcoms 30 Rock (2010–2012), Unbreakable Kimmy Schmidt (2016), and Modern Family (2017).
+For his performance as the corrupt mayor in the Starz political series Boss (2011–2012), he received a Golden Globe Award for Best Actor – Television Series Drama.
+In early 2010, Grammer returned to Broadway in the musical revival of La Cage aux Folles, where he received a nomination for the Tony Award for Best Leading Actor in a Musical.
+In mid-2016, Grammer won a Tony Award for Best Musical as producer of a musical revival of The Color Purple.
+In early 2019, he starred as Don Quixote in a production of Man of La Mancha at the London Coliseum.
+In late 2023, The Telegraph described Grammer as one of "the finest actors" of his generation.
+He was awarded a star on the Hollywood Walk of Fame in mid-2001.
 Description above from the Wikipedia article Kelsey Grammer, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Known For